6 keys to maximizing your assistant coaches

-I did once have an assistant coach who was not loyal.
+There was a time I had an assistant coach who was not loyal.
 During varsity games, he would criticize my coaching and voice his concerns with people in the stands.
 I was disappointed when the team manager brought it to my attention.
 I confronted him and, to his credit, he admitted it was true and we talked openly about his and my concerns.
-I respected his honesty, but not his approach.
+While I respected his honesty, I did not feel the same about his approach.

 He decided to leave the program after one season, a good outcome for the both of us.
 If you can’t be loyal, you should step aside.
 It’s not fair to the head coach.